walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/CKA-Islamabad.md

 ```

 - Restore a snapshot of etcd:
-  - restore backup to another location
+  - restore the backup to another location
     - you can use the new location if you modify the etcd datadirectory configuration in the etcd pod manifest
   - move the original etcd cluster data out of the way
   - stop etcd